Generative Modelling of L\'evy Area for High Order SDE Simulation: Proof of the Chen-Uniqueness Theorem

 The left-hand side has distribution $\mu$ independent of $N$, while on the right-hand side the second term tends to zero in probability, while the first term can be recognised as having the distribution

-where $W^{D_N}$ is the piecewise linear approximation to Brownian motion along the $N$\textsuperscript{th} diadic partition $D_N$ of $[0,1]$.
-Here $\text{Area}\big(W_{0,1}^{D_N}\big)$ denotes the L\'evy area of the piecewise linear approximation.
-The convergence in distribution follows from Donsker's theorem for enhanced Brownian motion \cite[Theorem 13.33]{FV}.
+where $W^{D_N}$ is the piecewise linear interpolation of a rescaled random walk along the $N$\textsuperscript{th} diadic partition $D_N$ of $[0,1]$.
+Here $\text{Area}\big(W_{0,1}^{D_N}\big)$ denotes the L\'evy area of the piecewise linear interpolation.
+The convergence in distribution follows from Donsker's theorem for enhanced Brownian motion \cite[Theorems 2 and 3]{Donsker_EBM}.
 The proof is concluded by an application of Slutsky's theorem. \end{proof} \begin{remark} To see that

 has the distribution of the L\'evy area of the piecewise linear approximation of Brownian motion on the diadic partition $D^N$, one can note that for each $k=1,\dots,N$, the summand is the signed area between the piecewise linear approximation on $D^k$ and the piecewise linear approximation on the coarser partition $D^{k-1}$.
 For a piecewise linear path, the L\'evy area is given by the sum of these enclosed areas.
 Alternatively, one can show via induction that the sum may be rearranged to give the trapezium rule applied on $D^N$ to the L\'evy area of the piecewise linear approximation on the same partition.
 The trapezium rule in this case will be exact. \end{remark}